 - 1. It will be the policy of the Town to promote active transportation (e.g., walking and cycling) during the review of changes to existing infrastructure and the building of new roads, as addressed in the Town's Active Transportation Plan. - 2.
-Other policies related to active transportation are outlined the Parks and Open Space Section of this Plan, and in Section 20.3 of the Plan of Subdivision Development Criteria.
+Other policies related to active transportation are outlined in the Parks and Open Space Section and in Plan of Subdivision Development Criteria Section of this Plan.